CISecurity/ArtifactExpressions/artifacts/windows/windows.rsop.security_setting_boolean.rst

 The wmi57 test is used to check information accessed by WMI.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a wmi57_object and The state element specifies the metadata to check.
+The required object element references a wmi57_object and the state element specifies the metadata to check.

 Technical Details